MileHacker Logo

 Solo, or Surakarta, experiences a tropical monsoon climate.
 This means the city enjoys high temperatures throughout the year.
 Typically, temperatures range from 24°C (75°F) to 33°C (91°F).
 The climate divides into two main seasons: a dry season and a wet season.
 Humidity levels stay high, generally between 75-85%, making the air feel warm and moist at all times.

 Solo does not typically experience hurricanes or extreme temperature fluctuations beyond the standard tropical norms.
-The monsoon pattern, with its distinct dry and wet seasons, acts as the main the climate influence on the region.
+The monsoon pattern, with its distinct dry and wet seasons, acts as the main the climate influence on the area.
 Keep an eye on the local weather forecast, especially during the wet season, for intense rain advisories.

 Climate Patterns Throughout the Year

 • Dry Season: This period runs from May to September.
 You can expect lower rainfall, more sunny days, and generally clearer skies at this time of year.
 July and August often are the driest parts of the year.
-This season provides the most comfortable conditions for outdoor activities and sightseeing, with less chance of rain interrupting your plans.
+This season provides the most relaxing conditions for outdoor activities and sightseeing, with less chance of rain interrupting your plans.

 High, Shoulder, and Low Season Analysis